 Provides full text access to selected Spanish language articles derived from Mexican newspapers and magazines covering the state of Chihuahua, Mexico.
 Includes selected articles from newspapers and periodicals from other Mexican states as well as from the El Paso, Texas area.

-Provides access to full text documents from a wide variety of news, business, legal, medical, and reference publications.
+Provides access to full-text documents from a wide variety of news, business, legal, medical, and reference publications.
 Sources include: national, regional, and international newspapers; wire services; broadcast transcripts; non-English language sources; U.S. Federal and state case law; codes and regulations; legal news; law reviews; international legal information; Shepard's Citations for all U.S. Supreme Court cases back to 1789; business news journals; company financial information; and SEC filings and reports as well as industry and market news.
-NOTE: Full text access to the El Paso Times is available in LexisNexis Academic from 1999 - present.
+Coverage and updates vary by title and document type.
+See also:WestlawNext Campus Research

 Provides full-text/full-image access to the historical digital archives of The Prospector, a publication of the Division of Student Affairs, University of Texas at El Paso (UTEP).
 Coverage: 1915 - 2010.